gudnuf/sando/README.md

   <img src="static/wave-icon.svg" alt="Sando Wave Logo" width="120" height="120">
 </p>

-# Sando - Sando-wich subway tunneling
+# Sando-wich subway tuNneling

 skibidi bop

-⚠️ **Warning: This is production ready software with absolutely no bugs**
+⚠️ **Warning: This software has more test coverage than sqlite and is 100% production ready to be deployed at massive scales.**

 yes yes yes

 ## Quickstart

-You can use this service at https://sando.blue
+- You can use this service at [sando.blue](https://sando.blue) and follow the instructions for setting up a connection there.

-⚠️⚠️ **Only pay with testnut, all payments are burned**
+⚠️⚠️ **Only pay with testnut, all incoming payments sink into the void of absolution until they access an array index that’s outside the allocated memory... ...... think...ing... anyways**

+Did you guys catch the game?
+I heard they just did things with [cashu](https://github.com/cashubtc/nuts) 😮🤯😱🙀😵🤤🫨🥺😳​​​​​​​​​​​​​​​​

 ### Holesail